papaJupe/Arduino/libraries/VL53L0X/README.md

 ## Version history

+* 1.2.0 (2019 Oct 31): Incorporated some updates from ST's VL53L0X API version 1.0.2 (this library was originally based on API version 1.0.0).
+* 1.1.0 (2019 Oct 29): Improved `init()` and added a check for its return value in examples; fixed a few other issues.
 * 1.0.2 (2017 Jun 27): Fixed a typo in a register modification in `getSpadInfo()` (thanks @tridge).
 * 1.0.1 (2016 Dec 08): Fixed type error in `readReg32Bit()`.
 * 1.0.0 (2016 Aug 12): Original release.